f5devcentral/f5-rseries-training/docs/rseries_security.rst

 There is one case that is not covered by either of the above idle-timeout settings.
 When connecting over the console to the bash shell as root, neither of these settings will disconnect an idle session.
 Only console connections to the F5OS CLI are covered via the idle-timeout setting.
 An enhancement has been filed, and in the future this case will be addressed.
 If this is a concern, then appliance mode could be enabled preventing root/bash access to the system.

-For the webUI, a token based timeout is now configurable under the **system aaa** settings.
+For the webUI, a token-based timeout is now configurable under the **system aaa** settings.
 A restconf-token config lifetime option has been added.
 Once a client to the webUI has a token they are allowed to refresh it up to five times.
 If the token lifetime is set to 1 minute, then a timeout won't occur until five times that value, or five minutes later.
-This is because the token refresh has to fail five times before disconnecting the client.
+This is because the token refresh must fail five times before disconnecting the client.

 Configuring SSH and CLI Timeouts via CLI
 -----------------------------------------